scaleflex/filerobot-client-python-uploader/README.md

 ## Filerobot Client Python Uploader

-A simple Python migration script in Python for uploading large amount of files into Filerobot.
+A simple Python migration script in Python for uploading large amount of files from an existing http-based storage into Filerobot.

 The script is running in Python 3.7 and is wrapped in Docker Compose for easy start and configuration.